Kinetic limit for a chain of harmonic oscillators with a point Langevin thermostat: Abstract

 \section{Abstract}

-We consider an infinite chain of coupled harmonic oscillators with a Langevin thermostat attached at the origin and energy, momentum and volume conserving noise that models the collisions between atoms.
-The noise is rarefied in the limit, {that corresponds to the hypothesis} that in the macroscopic unit time only a finite number of collisions takes place (Boltzmann-Grad limit).
-We prove that, after the hyperbolic space-time rescaling, the Wigner distribution, describing the energy density of phonons in space-frequency domain, converges to a positive energy density function $W(t, y, k)$ that evolves according to a linear kinetic equation, with the interface condition at $y=0$ that corresponds to reflection, transmission and absorption of phonons.
-The paper extends the results of \cite{kors}, where a thermostatted harmonic chain (with no inter-particle scattering) has been considered.
+We consider an infinite chain of coupled harmonic oscillators whose {Hamiltonian dynamics is perturbed by a random exchange of momentum between particles such that total energy and momentum are conserved, modelling collision between atoms.
+This random exchange is rarefied in the limit, that corresponds to the hypothesis that in the macroscopic unit time only a finite number of collisions takes place (the Boltzmann-Grad limit).
+Furthermore,} {the system is in contact with a Langevin thermostat at temperature $T$ through a single particle.} We prove that, after the hyperbolic space-time rescaling, the Wigner distribution, describing the energy density of phonons in space-frequency domain, converges to a positive energy density function $W(t, y, k)$ that evolves according to a linear kinetic equation, with the interface condition at $y=0$ that corresponds to reflection, transmission and absorption of phonons caused by the presence of the thermostat.
+The paper extends the results of \cite{kors}, where a harmonic chain (with no inter-particle scattering) { in contact with a Langevin thermostat} has been considered.